Click on a link to be taken to the entry below.

 First-year students may transfer a maximum of four credits from courses taken prior to entering Davidson.
 The maximum includes credits from AP, IB, joint enrollment, and summer school courses taken between high school graduation and college entrance.
 Students qualifying for more than four such credits, may choose which credits are to be applied.
 Selections may be made or changed by official notification to the Registrar’s Office.
 No more than two of the pre-college credits may be applied toward distribution requirements.

 Students who have completed college-level work in secondary school and wish to apply for placement or credit at Davidson should take the appropriate examination offered by the Advanced Placement Program of the College Entrance Examination Board.
 Interested students whose schools do not administer the examinations should arrange to take them at another school.
 For further information, visit the Advanced Placement Program (AP) website at https://apstudent.collegeboard.org/home.
-Consult the Pre-College Credit section of the Davidson College Registrar’s website for details.
+See the Registrar’s web page on the Davidson College site and consult the “pre-college credit” section of the Registrar’s web page for details.

 International Baccalaureate Degree Credit